A Phase-field Model for Apoptotic Cell Death: Comparison of electron microscopy images and simulations

-Although we aimed at the simplest theoretical model and, thus, we do not account biological cells' chemical complexity and heterogeneity, our simulations are in good agreement with experimental data.
-It should be further noted that the different cell lines analysed by You et al. \cite{you2019correction} exhibited different levels of sensitivity to the cytotoxic phase field.
-This led to the administration of a 10 $\mu$M KML001 solution for PC3 cells and a 1 $\mu$M KML001 solution for LNCaP cells, which might cause the differences in morphological appearance observed.
-Nonetheless the similarities between the model output and microscopy data demonstrate we have developed a robust platform to physically model morphology changes in cells undergoing apoptosis.
-Interestingly, this further demonstrates that changes in cell morphlogy are thermodynamical responses over the course of apoptosis.
+Although we aimed at the simplest theoretical model and, thus, we do not account for biological cells' chemical complexity and heterogeneity, our simulations are in good agreement with experimental data.
+It should be further noted that the different cell lines analysed by You~et~al.~\cite{you2015kml001} exhibited different levels of sensitivity to the cytotoxic phase field.
+This led to the administration of a 10~$\mu$M KML001 solution for PC3 cells and a 1~$\mu$M KML001 solution for LNCaP cells, which might cause the differences in morphological appearance observed.
+Nonetheless, the similarities between the model output and microscopy data demonstrate that we have developed a robust platform to model morphology changes in cells undergoing apoptosis physically.
+Interestingly, this further indicates that changes in cell morphology are thermodynamic responses over the course of apoptosis.